shapeshed/jekyll.shapeshed.com/_posts/2006-05-09-how_to_get_the_most_from_your_homepage.md

 ---
 layout: post
 title: How To Get The Most From Your Homepage
-excerpt: " A Homepage is like a shop window.
+description: " A Homepage is like a shop window.
 It is invariably the most commonly visited page and if it does not draw customers or viewers in, it has failed.
 This paper looks at what makes a successful Hompeage. "
 categories: [Usability, Design]
 ---
 ## Think about your Homepage last